planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### CULTURE

 The mind is honed by its environment, like a butterfly struggling out of its cocoon.
-The Pool is used for general knowledge, sharpness of wit, and handling ranged weapons.
-The Descriptor is the place the adventurer grew up in and sets their native language.
+The Pool is for general knowledge that does not fall under their CALLING, and sharpness of wit.
+The Descriptor is the place the adventurer grew up in and determines their native language.

 **<u>Example Descriptors:</u>** *Kansas Farm Boy, Somalian Immigrant, Chicago Street Urchin, Brigadoon Villager, etc.*